Buyers are waiting longer and longer to interact with your company’s sales representatives.

-Hiring a Sales Representative Based on Potential for Greatness
+Hire a Sales Representative Based on Potential for Greatness

-First, top inside sales performers possess the four traits listed in the section above.
+Firstly, they possess the four traits listed in the section above.

-Second, they have a committed sales leader focused on doing what it takes to ensure the salesperson is the right fit for the job and has the necessary support and solutions to excel.
+Secondly, they have a committed sales leader focused on doing what it takes to ensure the salesperson is the right fit for the job and has the necessary support and solutions to excel.

 That second commonality requires that sales managers do a little more homework before hiring.

-1. Accurately Define The Performance Factors For The Sales Role
+1. Accurately Define the Performance Factors for the Sales Role

 Even when your candidates possess the four non-negotiable skills, they may need additional competence in key areas.